vokal/cvr/README.md

 ## Tools for working with code coverage reports.

 CVR has support for processing coverage in Cobertura, LCOV, Jacoco, and Go Cover.
 Coverage is translated first to a standard JavaScript format and then can be queried for coverage metrics including line, function, and branch coverage.
-There are also a set of tools for interacting with the GitHub API that makes it easier to get files matching coverage reports.
+There are also a set of tools for interacting with the GitHub API that make it easier to get files matching coverage reports.

 ## Installation